 At Arden University we consider applications on a case by case basis.
 If you have significant work experience, have qualifications you have gained elsewhere, or a degree or qualification that isn't a clear pathway to this degree - we are more than happy to discuss your application.

-Our BSc (Hons) Computing degree has standard entry requirements.
-To be able to study this course, we need to see that you have:
+To be eligible to study this degree, we need to see that you have:

 We also offer an internal English test for applicants.
 More information on this can be found here.